Anya Amasova

-Major Anya Amasova (a.k.a.
-Agent XXX) is a fictional character in the James Bond film The Spy Who Loved Me, portrayed by Barbara Bach.
-Amasova is an agent of the KGB.
+Major Anya Amasova, also known as Soviet Agent XXX of the KGB, is a fictional character in the 1977 James Bond film The Spy Who Loved Me, portrayed by Barbara Bach.

 Biography

-After the theft of a submarine, M recalls Bond from a mission where he is currently in a cabin located in Austria (in the novelisation, on the Aiguille du Mort, a mountain near the town of Chamonix).
+After the theft of a submarine, M (Bernard Lee) recalls James Bond (Roger Moore) from a mission where he is currently in a cabin located in Austria (in the novelisation, on the Aiguille du Mort, a mountain near the town of Chamonix).
 While leaving Bond is ambushed by a Russian team, but is able to kill one of them in self-defense prior to parachuting off the mountain.
-Unbeknownst to Bond, the agent he killed is Amasova's lover Sergei Barsov.
-She has also been recalled from a mission by General Gogol of the KGB.
+Unbeknownst to Bond, the agent he killed is Agent Anya Amasova codename XXX (Barbara Bach)'s lover Sergei Barsov (Michael Billington).
+She has also been recalled from a mission by General Anatoly Gogol (Walter Gotell) of the KGB.

-Anya meets Bond during a show at the Pyramids in Egypt, where her thugs fight with Bond when she believes he has killed Fekkesh, an Egyptian contact whose body has been found in one of the pyramids.
-The real killer was Jaws.
+Anya meets Bond during a showdown at the Pyramids in Egypt, where her thugs fight with Bond when she believes he has killed Aziz Fekkesh (Nadim Sawalha), an Egyptian contact whose body has been found in one of the pyramids.
+The real killer was Jaws (Richard Kiel).

-However, they become formally introduced to one another in Cairo when they both arrive at Max Kalba's club.
-After spouting various biographical details to each other (for example, Anya is aware of Bond's doomed marriage), they attempt to outbid one another for a secret microfilm.
+However, they become formally introduced to one another in Cairo when they both arrive at Max Kalba (Vernon Dobtcheff)'s club.
+After spouting various biographical details to each other, such as Anya's awareness of Bond's doomed marriage to Tracy Bond (Diana Rigg), they attempt to outbid one another for a secret microfilm.
 When Kalba is killed by Jaws, they travel across Egypt tracking the microfilm.
 After Anya ultimately outwits Bond for the microfilm (but Bond had reviewed it), they report to the Abu Simbel temple where Gogol and M have decided to work together to find out how and why their submarines are being stolen while at sea.